 What were the significance of the pieces?
 Every sculpture has been influenced and inspired somehow by the cultural heritage of Chengdu.

 How did David Harber’s approach to the project compare with other artists?
-David embraced his own style by introducing the Gingko leaf motif into one of his existing sculptures, thus giving it a more Chinese resonance without detracting from the original sculptural integrity of his work.
+David embraced his own style by introducing the Ginkgo leaf motif into one of his existing sculptures, thus giving it a more Chinese resonance without detracting from the original sculptural integrity of his work.

 - Art Consultant: Alison Pickett Corporate Art and Sculpture Consultants